entropia/tip-toi-reveng/README.md

 A script line has the format  `aa00  conditionals... bb00  actions... cc00 media...` where
  * `a` is the number of conditionals,
-   - Each conditional (happens to) have 8 bytes.
+   - Each conditional is 8 bytes long.
  * `b` is the number of actions,
-   - The actions have varying length, see below.
+   - Each action is 7 bytes long.
  * `c` is the number of media table indices
    - The media table indices are 16-bit numbers.